 While schizophrenia is a fairly uncommon diagnosis, its effects can be incredibly devastating.
 There is no known cure, so current treatments focus on eliminating or lessening the disorder’s symptoms through dedicated special care, psychological therapy, and antipsychotic medication.
 Ongoing research into new and better treatments is needed.

-If you are interested in participating in a schizophrenia trial, please apply here.
+If you are interested in participating in a schizophrenia trial, please consider applying today.